In 1968 he tested for a role in Rosemary's Baby (1968), but Roman Polanski ended up casting John Cassavetes for the

 When Francis Ford Coppola decided to make a project about the life of the famous Preston Tucker, he wanted Reynolds to play Tucker.
 They had many discussions about the movie and made plans, but the film did not get made until 1988, this time with Jeff Bridges in the role.
 Reynolds only got Lewis Medlock's role in Deliverance (1972) after the stars who were originally chosen to play the lead--including Marlon Brando, Henry Fonda and James Stewart--declined the part, after they heard about the risks of the Chattooga River.

 In January 1998 he became engaged to former waitress Pam Seals.

-His working relationship with Paul Thomas Anderson during the making of Boogie Nights (1997) was very difficult and he hated the film so much that he fired his agent immediately after viewing a screening of the film.
+His working relationship with Paul Thomas Anderson during the making of Boogie Nights (1997) was very difficult and he hated the film so much that he fired his agent immediately after viewing a screening.
 This was before the critical raves after the New York Film Festival occurred.
 He was then convinced by Anderson to promote the film on a radio tour and was further enraged at Anderson's behavior (constantly not letting Reynolds speak).
 This was the final straw for Reynolds, who, after a week or so of promoting the film, tried to punch Anderson in the face and stopped promoting the film.
-Reynolds later refused to participate in Anderson's next project, Magnolia (1999).
+Reynolds refused to participate in Anderson's next project, Magnolia (1999).

 Attended Florida State University on a football scholarship, but only played in two seasons.
 He was a star running back.
 His college football career was ended by a knee injury.

 Refused the role that earned Jack Nicholson an Oscar in Terms of Endearment (1983).
 To this day he comments that this was one of his most terrible mistakes.
 He also refused the role Kevin Kline played in Soapdish (1991), with Sally Field, because his then wife, Loni Anderson, told him that all of Hollywood would laugh at her, as Reynolds and Field once had a very long and heavily publicized affair.